Harada Group

 - Electronic structure analysis of aqueous solutions to study microheterogeneity and interaction at solid-liquid interfaces

-- Development of in situ soft X-ray spectroscopy for surface reaction of fuel cell catalysts, electrochemical reaction, photocatalytic reaction and functionality of metalloproteins
+- Development of in situ soft X-ray spectroscopy for surface reaction of battery catalysts and electrodes, electrochemical reaction, photocatalytic reaction and functionality of metalloproteins

 - Study on the origin and observation of elementary excitations (crystal field excitation, spinon, magnon, charge density wave, orbiton) in strongly correlated materials